openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 above nominal.
 Parameters are currently sampled independently.
 Relative samples are converted to multipliers and clipped to a minimum of 0.01 so that mass, density, drag, or thrust cannot become zero or negative.
-Wind speed is clipped at zero, launch-guide angle follows OpenRocket's existing physical limit, and an event shifted earlier than its triggering event is placed 1 ms after the trigger.
+Wind speed is clipped at zero.
+A wind-speed sample shifts the mean speed at every selected wind level without changing its configured standard deviation; turbulence intensity therefore changes as the ratio of that fixed standard deviation to the varied mean.
+Launch-guide angle follows OpenRocket's existing physical limit, and an event shifted earlier than its triggering event is placed 1 ms after the trigger.
 These clips make extreme tails truncated and must be considered when using wide normal spreads.

 ``MonteCarloSimulationRunner`` performs one nominal run, then the requested number of dispersed runs on a thread pool.
 Every sample is drawn before any trajectory